tezoatlipoca/synk/README.md

 What information you PUT or GET is up to you; so long as you use the correct key, any one or thing can access the shared data.
 The key might be data decryption keys, or GUIDs, or whatever makes sense to your application.

+`synk` only provides a file based asynchronous data dropbox; stored data is written as-is to the backing store; if/how you encrypt it, how you prevent data trampling is entirely up to you.

 Two endpoints: